MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/data-api.md

      ```

 3. **Send PATCH Request**:
-   - Use the connection string from the Azure Portal and send a PATCH request with:
+   - Use the connection string from the Azure portal and send a PATCH request with:
      - **Authentication Token**: Use the token retrieved from PowerShell.
      - **Body**:
        ```json